LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/passive/Blue_Dwarven_Smith.md

 # Blue Mountains Smith

-### STILL NEEDS WRITING

-Blue Mountain Miners are an elusive trader that can spawn naturally in the [Blue Mountains](/Extended-Wiki/wiki/Blue_Mountains_(Faction)).
-Unlike most other traders, Miners will naturally despawn according the despawn logic Minecraft uses for entities.

-Blue Mountain Miners are usually found in the caves, and all structures that generate under the ground in Blue Mountains.
-They carry carry a Blue Dwarven Pickaxe and a silver coin.
+Blue Mountain Smiths can be found in smithy structures that spawn spawn around the Blue Mountains, as well as in a forge room that can be found in Blue Mountain Settlements.
+They carry carry a Smithy Hammer and a silver coin.

 ## Behavior